Food Nutrition Facts

 You can either use food for energy as fuel or store it as fat.
 Food nutrition facts are the key to weight loss.
 Permanent, lifetime fat loss requires a well nourished body that is able to metabolize food properly and perform all it's functions from digestion to elimination.

 Unfortunately the various commercial food lobbies have far too much influence in nutritional and even academic circles which fund the research.
-To be blunt what is reported in the popular press and even by dieticians is often dictated more by commercial interests than true health.
+To be blunt what is reported in the popular press and even by some dieticians is often dictated more by commercial interests than true health.

 * Weston A. Price Foundation is a non-profit, tax-exempt nutrition education foundation formed in 1999.
 They are noted for their extensive work to disseminate the research of nutritionist pioneer Dr. Weston Price who “established the parameters of human health and determined the optimum characteristics of human diets.”